(Click image for larger view)

 Ezekiel 2:1—3:19

 “Here in this second chapter, God says to Ezekiel: 'Now, I want you to bring a message to the house of Israel, and very candidly, they're not going to hear you, that is, they won't believe you, they won't accept it, but you're to do it.'
 And God says, 'That's alright, they don't believe Me either.'
 And I feel that we today are cast in very much that kind of a role in the day in which we live.
 It's a day when many are hearing the Word of God, and we rejoice in that.
 But many do not hear the Word of God, and what about that?
-Well, Paul says that we're a Savior of life unto those that are saved and a Savior of death unto those that are lost.
+Well, Paul says that we're a savor of life unto those that are saved and a savor of death unto those that are lost.
 In other words, there's going to be a whole lot of people that listen to this program that are going to do nothing about it and, actually, the gospel is going to condemn them, instead of saving them, because they'd never be able to go into the presence of God and say 'Look, I never heard it at all.'
 But, many are responding, and right now, we're in the thick of a theological debate or discussion, or controversy, or whatever you'd want to call it, in this country: What really happens when a person is born again?
 We've been talking about that so long.
 What are the steps, if there are steps in it?
 Is the first thing that takes place that you believe?
 And how can a lost man who has no capacity for God?
 They've all gone out of the way.
 Each one has turned to his own way.
 There's none that seeketh after God.
 That's the condition of any lost person.
 It was the condition of you, if today you're a Christian.
 You at one time had no desire for God.
 That certainly was my condition, a time when I had no desire for God.
 Well, what is the first step?
 Well, we're going to be saying a great deal about this later on, but right now let me say this, that I think that the first step is conviction and that conviction comes from hearing the Word of God, and that's the thing that's important.”

 –Dr. J. Vernon McGee